Playlist Curators

 see also: Podcaster, Reviewer/Critic

-Stanley C. writes
+Stanley C. writes If Ever You’re Listening

-“Twice weekly music essays from a millennial independent music journalist with 10+ years experience.
+“Weekly music essays from a millennial independent music journalist with 10+ years experience.
 Here I share tips for early-stage musicians, advice for fellow indie music writers, and analysis of music industry trends for casual music listeners.”

 see also: Writer/Journalist, Reviewer/Critic, Podcaster

-Stephanie Maldonado (better known as “Vibe With Steph”) writes
+Stephanie Maldonado (better known as “Vibe With Steph”) writes The Haus of Vibes Agency

 “Haus of Vibes is a little corner on the internet where we explore the New York City underground, music culture, and highlight local DJs and smaller venues (the scene is bigger than the popular, large venues like the Brooklyn Mirage).
 From dive bars in Brooklyn and rooftops in Queens to midweek parties and after work industry nights in Manhattan, we give you a carefully curated list for intimate venues and good vibes at lesser-known venues, so you don’t have to feel like crabs in a barrel when you just want the dance and chill.”